Harthik777/Project2/README.md

 ---

-Built with ❤️ using React, TypeScript, TensorFlow.js, and **free RSS feeds** for sustainable, cost-effective financial news analysis.
+Built with love using React, TypeScript, TensorFlow.js, and **free RSS feeds** for sustainable, cost-effective financial news analysis.